fallahn/crogine/samples/golf/mod_kit/readme.txt

         Bunker  = 35,35,35
         Water   = 45,45,45
         Scrub   = 55,55,55
-        Hole    = 65,65,65 - unused in modelling
+        Stone   = 65,65,65
-        Stone   = 75,75,75
+        Hole    = 75,75,75 - unused in modelling

 Each section of mesh with a specific terrain type should also have its own material assigned - even if that is a duplicate of an existing material.
 This is so that the game will correctly divide the geometry by terrain type when it is loaded.
+When importing geometry using the model improter make sure to check 'convert vertex colours' so that the values are converted from sRGB back to linear space.

 Post Process Effects